muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 Now Open 'til Midnight
 =========================

+To make their courses more welcoming to a geographically and culturally diverse student body, team members for MOOCs have changed their courses in a variety of ways.

-As their course start date approached, a course team realized that they had almost as many students enrolled from India as from their own country, the United States.
-To provide the same experience to students participating across time zones, the team adjusted their schedules to spread teh discussion moderation coverage over more hours.
+* A team in the United States realized that they had almost as many students from India enrolled as from their own country.
+To provide the same experience to students participating across more than a nine-hour time difference, the team adjusted their schedules so that discussion moderation coverage covered more hours in each day.

+* After he learned the top few countries where students in his Circuits and Electronics course were located, Professor Anant Agarwal made a quick change to some of the homework problems.
+Instead of using first names that are only common among American and European students in examples, he sprinkled in names that would be familiar to students in India, Colombia, and China.

+  Professor Agarwal also realized that it made sense to move a due date that fell on a major festival day in India.

-Another team that saw a similar geographic trend in enrollment before their course started added a Hindi translation of the course introduction.
+.. * Another team provided a Hindi translation of their course introduction.

-.. is that right Victor?
-I think that was your story

 =======================================================
 Investing Based on Demonstrated Need, Not Predictions